Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Relate Works

-\section{relate works}
+\section{Relate Works}

-In this section, we introduce related works about unsupervised methods for defect detection and segmentation.
-The unsupervised methods for defect detection and segmentation can be mainly divided into two categories: embedding-based and reconstruction-based methods.
+In this section, we introduce related works regarding the unsupervised methods for the defect detection and segmentation.
+The unsupervised methods used for the defect detection and segmentation can be mainly divided into two categories: embedding-based and reconstruction-based methods.